kluless13/fishtally/paper.md

 - the CLI tool is built upon the prototype and can be enhanced and optimised based on the task at hand.
 A scenario where a camera is being towed to check for lionfish may call for an implementation where there are two or three lines strategically placed within the frame.
 Here the idea would be to accurately capture the presence of the species, rather than double counting.
 In a case where population dynamics are being studied, fish count needs to be as accurate as possible and for such a case, anti-double counting measures can be intelligently implemented, such as the in and out feature and/or threshold lines at the left and right edges of a forward moving camera's frame.

 Ofc, this tool can be made better, prettier even but it works!

-### Discussion

-- model comparison results - best model for such a use case - yolov8 - a note on it's architecture
-- The nature of counting fish, time and labour intensive - if only there was a solution for this
-- FishTally's results on stock footage
-- The invasive species issue - single model problem - use FishTally